lskatz/SneakerNet/SneakerNet.plugins/README.md

 2. Test the script with a run directory.
   1. The first positional argument must be the MiSeq run directory
-  2. The script must accept the following flags with the following example values (or no values)
+  2. The script must accept the following flags with the following example values (or no values).
+The script does not necessarily need to _use_ these flags however.
      1. `--help`
      2. `--numcpus 1`
      3. `--debug`
      4. `--tempdir /some/directory`
+     5. `--force`
-  3. Add any desired soft-coded variables into config.bak/settings and config/settings
+  3. Add any desired soft-coded variables into `config.bak/settings` and `config/settings`
-  4. If any files are added to the run directory, please add them to `runDirectory/SneakerNet/customdirectory`, and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
+  4. If the plugin generates any files, please add them to `runDirectory/SneakerNet/customdirectory`, and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
 Any files under this directory will be emailed with the SneakerNet email.
-3. If everything runs properly, chmod the script for the sequencing user, so that it is executable.
+3. Activate the plugin
+  1. chmod the script to be executable
+  2. Add the plugin to the list of plugins in `config.bak/plugins` and `config/plugins`